2017 Festival of World Cups: Defence Force World Cup

 The Defence Force World Cup was won by Fiji.
 Fiji, who was a last minute replacement when Serbia withdrew, currently hold both the rugby league and rugby union Defence Force titles.

 A women's international defence force series was also held between Australia and New Zealand.
-Australia won the three match series, 3-0.
+Australia won the three match series, 3–0.

 Final

 Wheelchair World Cup

-Seven teams took part in the Wheelchair World Cup with the semi-finalists from 2013 (Australia, England, France and Wales) placed in Group A and Italy, Spain and Scotland in Group B. The hosts, France, won 38–34 in the final against England to retain the title.
-Australia, who had intended to host the tournament, finished third after defeating newcomers Italy 58–45.
-Spain, who were also making their first appearance at the world cup, lost 45–66 to Wales in the fifth-place play-off match.
+The Wheelchair World Cup took place in southern France between 20 July and 28 July.
+Seven teams took part with the semi-finalists from 2013 (Australia, England, France and Wales) placed in Group A and Italy, Spain and Scotland in Group B. France won 38–34 in the final against England to retain the title.
+Australia finished third after defeating newcomers Italy 58–45 and Spain, who were also making their first appearance at the world cup, lost 45–66 to Wales in the fifth-place play-off match.